Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 Having **Java** as a primary skill, I've been doing commercial development for **6 years** so far.
 During this time I've come across different apps such as _Backend_, _Cloud_, _Frontend_, _Desktop_.
-Working on these apps, I've got considerable experience with _Java 8-17_, _JavaEE_, _Spring_, _AWS_, _SQL_, _NoSQL_, _JavaFX_, _Git_, _Windows_.
+Working on these apps, I've got considerable experience with _Java 8-17_, _JavaEE_, _Spring_, _AWS_, _SQL_, _NoSQL_, _JavaFX_, _Git_.

-Regarding **responsibilities**, I'm familiar with all the main stages of engineering.
+Regarding responsibilities, I'm familiar with all the main stages of engineering.
 Working on _Technical Research_, _Software Design_, _Implementation_, _Testing_, _Deployment_,
 I showed quite efficient work on the _Full Cycle_ development.
 **Achievements** are 3 apps implemented from _scratch_ and with 4 others I worked on _support_ and _extension_.

 Thanks to fluent **English** and good soft skills, I'm an efficient **Team Player** even in case of international teams.
-In fact, I've been communicating with foreign colleagues and stakeholders for 3 years already.
+Specifically, I have more than 3 years of cooperation with foreign colleagues and stakeholders.
-I consider myself as a responsible person and also can take care about others.
+I consider myself as a responsible person and also take care about others.
 I have production experience of _Team Leading_ and was a _Mentor_ for education programs.
 In addition to team membership, I have more than 2 years of independent work as a **Key Developer**.